17,000 human remains from colonial times in collections

-Around 17,000 human remains from colonial contexts are stored in the collections of German museums and universities.
+Around 17,000 human remains from colonial contexts are stored in German museums and universities.
 This figure was calculated by the Contact Point for Collections from Colonial Contexts in Germany.
 The exact number could be even higher than the estimates given, it said on Friday.
+Around 38 percent of the figures submitted were summary figures.

-The basis was a survey of 33 institutions with relevant holdings of human remains in anthropological, anatomical, medical-historical, ethnological or paleontological collections.
+This was based on a survey of 33 institutions with relevant holdings of human remains in anthropological, anatomical, medical-historical, ethnological or palaeontological collections.
+The collections were mostly created from around 1750 onwards.

 Read also: